 Who is this design best for?

-- Palm Grippers: The large body and high arch offer excellent palm support, making it a dream for those who like to rest their entire hand on the mouse.
+- Palm Grippers: The large body and high arch offer excellent palm support, making it ideal for those who like to rest their entire hand on the mouse.

 - Claw Grippers: The spacious primary buttons provide ample room for a secure and comfortable claw grip.